larryhastings/big/README.md

     ',1,2,3,''

 Finally, consider `keep=big.AS_PAIRS`.
 The behavior here seemed so strange, initially I thought it was wrong.
-But I thought about it some more and convinced myself this is correct:
+But I gave it a lot of thought and convinced myself that, yes, this is correct:

     >>> list(big.multisplit('1,2,,3', (',',), keep=big.AS_PAIRS, separate=True, strip=False))
     [('1', ','), ('2', ','), ('', ','), ('3', '')]
     >>> list(big.multisplit(',1,2,3,', (',',), keep=big.AS_PAIRS, separate=True, strip=False))
     [('', ','), ('1', ','), ('2', ','), ('3', ','), ('', '')]

-It's really strange that the second result ends with a tuple containing two empty strings:
+That tuple at the end, just containing two empty strings:

     ('', '')

+is so strange.
+How can that be right?

+It's the same as `str.split`.
+[`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripNOT_SEPARATE)
-The principle here is that [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripNOT_SEPARATE) *must* split the string into two pieces *every* time it finds the separator in the original string.
+*must* split the string into two pieces *every* time it finds the separator in the original string.
 So it *must* emit the empty non-separator string.
-And since that zero-length string isn't (cannot!) be followed by a separator, the final separator string is *also* empty.
+And since that zero-length string isn't (cannot!) be followed by a separator, when using `keep=AS_PAIRS` the final separator string is *also* empty.

-These arrays can also be joined together to recreate the original string, although you have to unpack the tuples too:
+You can recreate the original string from this result too, although you have to unpack the tuples:

     >>> ''.join(s  for t in [('1', ','), ('2', ','), ('', ','), ('3', '')]  for s in t)
     '1,2,,3'